Rajeshkumaran/smart-stove-controller/README.md

-### Ally OKR assessment
+### Smart stove controller

-To implement a OKR assessment for ally.
+To develop a PWA to control the smart stove.

 ### To run in development: